aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/management/rename-worksheet-in-spreadsheet/_index.md

 ## Why should you use the Rename Worksheet in Spreadsheet API?

-- **Developer‑Friendly** – Aspose.Cells Cloud offers SDK libraries in multiple languages, enabling rapid development with comprehensive documentation.
-Compared with building a custom solution, this significantly reduces development effort.
+- **Developer‑Friendly** – Provides SDKs for several languages with comprehensive documentation, simplifying integration compared to building a custom solution.
-- **Reduced Labor Costs** – Reduces the need for positions dedicated to manual document consolidation.
+- **Reduced Labor** – Automates worksheet renaming, decreasing manual effort.
-- **Pay‑per‑Use** – No upfront investment; you only pay for the API calls you actually use.
+- **Pay‑per‑Use Model** – Charges only for API calls, eliminating upfront licensing costs.
-- **Zero Maintenance Costs** – No servers to maintain, no software updates, and no compatibility concerns.
+- **No Server Maintenance** – As a cloud service, it removes the need to host and maintain servers or apply software updates.
-- **Automation Capability** – Enables automated document standardization and workflow integration.
+- **Automation Support** – Facilitates automated document standardization within workflows.

 ## How to Use the Rename Worksheet in Spreadsheet API with SDKs